Link: Apply now for The Platinum Card® from American Express

 To activate this benefit you need to enter your Amex Platinum Card number on your Uber account, and then you should see the benefit unlocked.
 You’ll see an amount added to your Uber Cash balance every month, and the discount will automatically be applied to the first eligible ride or food delivery.

-The Amex Platinum offers up to $179 per year in CLEAR credits.
-When using your card to pay for a CLEAR membership, you’ll receive statement credits of up to $179 per calendar year.
+The Amex Platinum offers up to $189 per year in CLEAR credits.
+When using your card to pay for a CLEAR membership, you’ll receive statement credits of up to $189 per calendar year.
+This is more than enough to cover an annual CLEAR membership.

 $155 Annual Walmart+ Credit